rostrasser/erc721-NFTSample/README.md

 - *IERC2981.sol by [Openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/interfaces)*

 # Included functions
-The contract holds the following important functions, a long side the basic ERC721 functions, that are not listed here.
+The contract holds the following important functions, a long side with lesser important and the basic ERC721 functions, that are not listed here.

 **mintNFT:**
 Mints the inputed amount (limited by maxmintAmount) to the msg.sender.